 Safety is important

-Before starting the trip make sure your child’s seat is installed properly, belts are okay and seat itself is comfortable.
+Before starting the trip make sure your install your child’s seat properly.
+Belts are okay and seat itself is comfortable.
 As you are making this trip in one of the warmest regions make sure to pack plenty of water.
 A first-aid kit is essential.
 Also, remember to take along a flashlight and basic car safety equipment.

 Drive at night

 There are three main reasons why we suggest that you drive at night whenever you can during your road trip.
 First, the GCC region is very warm with a bright hot sun constantly shining overhead which can disturb your kid.
-Second, night time is sleep time so your kid can sleep through the driving time without crying for food, or because he is tired of sitting still belted and wants to get out.
+Second, night time is sleep time so your kid can sleep through the driving time without crying.
 Third, since you would have had your dinner and fed your toddler at night, the only time you will have to stop driving is to use the washroom or fill your car tank.
 This not only saves time, but your kid will sleep undisturbed and you can drive in peace.

 Bring new toys